laravel/docs/eloquent-relationships.md

         echo $role->pivot->created_at;
     }

-Notice that each `Role` model we retrieve is automatically assigned a `pivot` attribute.
-This attribute contains a model representing the intermediate table.
+Notice that each `Role` model we retrieve is automatically assigned a `pivot` relation.
+This relation is a model representing the intermediate table.

 By default, only the model keys will be present on the `pivot` model.
 If your intermediate table contains extra attributes, you must specify them when defining the relationship: